vsbron/nextJs2024-portfolio/README.md

 - About section featuring Bento Grid with some info about the developer;
 - Recent projects section with the list of completed apps;
 - Testimonials section with reviews from the clients;
-- Work experience section listin some previousjob positions;
+- Work experience section listing some previous job positions;
+- Approach section showcases the whole working process steps;

 ## Details